 With Christmas around the corner, Good Neighbor is an ideal place to find a gift for someone on your list.
 Because the store receives so many donations, it has the luxury of picking and choosing what it keeps to sell.

 The monthly sidewalk sale is coming up.
 It’s scheduled for Dec.
 15 from 9 a.m. until 4 p.m.
 All items are half off.
 The store will be closed from Dec.
 23-Jan.
 1.

-Donations not used in the store are given to Helping Hands, which chooses what it will sell in its stores.
-The items it does not use are sold to a wholesaler.
+Donations to the store that are not used are given to Helping Hands, which chooses what it sells in its stores.
+The items Helping Hands does not use are sold to a wholesaler.

-And if you can’t seem to find what you are looking for in the store, don’t walk out disappointed.
+And if you ever can’t find what you are looking for?

 “Just ask,” Fromularo said.
 “We may have it but just don’t have the room to put it out on the sales floor yet.”